-In the Peterkin Papers, Lucretia Hale turned taking jibes at the haplessness of over-educated, citified folk into an art form.
+In the Peterkin Papers, Lucretia Hale turned took jibes at the haplessness of over-educated, citified folk — and made it into an art form.

 Hale was a prolific author of both short stories and novels.
 She was the daughter of Boston newspaperman Nathan Hale (a nephew of the famous Revolutionary War hero from Connecticut) and Sarah Preston Everett, an editor and writer.

 The Peterkin Papers

 Lucretia Hale would write devotionals, novels and practical works.
 But her children’s books – The Peterkin Papers and The Last of the Peterkins (published in 1880 and 1886) won her lasting fame as an author.
 The goofy Peterkins, a good-hearted, well-to-do Boston family, had amusing adventures that highlighted their uncommon lack of common sense.